erikj/mtnwest-2014-notes/trip-report-devops.md

 > The fifth domain is Disorder, which is the state of not knowing what type of causality exists, in which state people will revert to their own comfort zone in making a decision.
 In full use, the Cynefin framework has sub-domains, and the boundary between simple and chaotic is seen as a catastrophic one: complacency leads to failure.

-Paul uses Cynewin to show how *CAMS* maps to his new set of values, described by the *VIDS* acronym:
+Paul uses Cynefin to show how *CAMS* maps to his new set of values, described by the *VIDS* acronym:

 - Value realignment
 - Individuality